-At Archway School the curriculum is designed to provide opportunities for every student to make maximum progress in appropriate subject areas and at a level that is accessible yet challenging.
+At Archway School the curriculum is broad and balanced and is designed to provide opportunities for every student to make maximum progress in appropriate subject areas and at a level that is accessible yet challenging.

-The curriculum is organised into a one week timetable.
-Students have 30 lessons per week in Key Stage 3 (Years 7 and 8) and Key Stage 4 (Years 9, 10 and 11).
-The Sixth Form are also timetabled over 30 periods but some of these lessons are supervised independent study periods.
+The curriculum is organised into a two-week timetable.
+Students have 50 lessons per fortnight in Key Stage 3 (Years 7, 8 and 9) and Key Stage 4 (Years 10 and 11).
+The Sixth Form are also timetabled over 50 periods but some of these lessons are supervised independent study periods.